mattnite/gyro/README.md

 ### Building

-If you'd like to build from source, the only thing you need is the zig
+If you'd like to build from source, the only thing you need is the Zig compiler:
-compiler:

 ```
 git clone --recursive https://github.com/mattnite/gyro.git